Who Are We

 Level Minds is a new initiative from ACNC registered charity, Couee Community.

-Our mission is to help raise awareness and tackle the challenges of anyone suffering or affected by PTSD, anxiety & mental health issues.
+Our mission is to provide financial assistance for continuing education through scholarships and help raise awareness and tackle the challenges of anyone suffering or affected by PTSD, anxiety & mental health issues.

-Donations will go to funding the Mindfulness app, mental health first aid courses and promoting better mental health through a healthy lifestyle, education and mentoring programs.
+Donations will go to funding education & training scholarships, mental health first aid courses and promoting better mental health through a healthy lifestyle, education and mentoring programs.

 - Raise awareness of mental health issues & suicide prevention by educating & engaging the community